 3.30pm – Latest Research Update

-Members of the ASPERA Research Sub-Committee will discuss the progress of projects, outcomes and outputs that have occurred over the past year, including edited books and journal special issues.
+Members of the ASPERA Research Sub-Committee discussed the progress of projects, outcomes and outputs that occurred over the past year, including edited books and journal special issues.
 Hosted by Dr Kath Dooley and Sub-committee members.

-The 2020 conference program (The Business – Valuing the Screen Industry) will be postponed until June 2021, to be held at the University of Newcastle.
+The 2020 conference program (The Business – Valuing the Screen Industry) was postponed until June 2021, hosted by the University of Newcastle.

 Back to Conferences